【Major Points】

 What is myocarditis?

-5. If you experience repetitive upper respiratory tract and gastrointestinal tract symptoms with rapid breathing, chest pain, and arrhythmia, please seek the medical treatment as soon as possible so as not to miss the opportunity for early treatment.
+5. If there are recurrent upper respiratory and gastrointestinal symptoms, along with wheezing, chest pain, and arrhythmias, seek medical attention as soon as possible to avoid missing the opportunity for early treatment.

 Reference: